pndang/illuminating-intelligence/README.md

  - **outage start time** (ordinal, extract hour)

-Figure 1
+Figure 6
 <iframe src='assets/baseline-confusion-matrix.png' width=1000 height=500 frameBorder=0></iframe>

+Figure 6 shows the confusion matrix of the baseline model.
+Importantly, it emphasizes the class imbalance present in the dataset through the high number of true positives and true negatives for the severe class.

-Figure 2
+Figure 7
 <iframe src='assets/baseline-roc.png' width=1000 height=622 frameBorder=0></iframe>

+Figure 7 contains one ROC curve for each class, generated independently using the One-vs-Rest multiclass mechanism on the test set.
+The model has good class-specific performance as shown by having AUC's consistently above 0.71 for every class, indicating a high capacity to correctly predict any given class from the rest.

-### Detailed description & Performance of Baseline Model
+### Detailed Description & Performance of Baseline Model

 **Model**: Random Forest Classifier
 - Details: max tree depth = 9